-A girl in my class was having a pool party and the entire class was invited.
-It was hot out, school was almost over for the summer, and I was excited.
+A girl in my class was having a pool party, and the entire class was invited.
+It was hot out, the school was almost over for the summer, and I was excited.

-Even at 10 years old, I felt defeated at that pool party.
-Someone had not only told me that my body wasn’t acceptable, but implied that the mere thought of seeing it was a source of disgust.
+Even at ten years old, I felt defeated at that pool party.
+Someone had not only told me that my body wasn’t acceptable but implied that the mere thought of seeing it was a source of disgust.

 The truth is that while I was a chubby kid, I wasn’t unhealthy or obese.
 In fact, it was probably something that I would have grown out of.
-But hearing that criticism as a 10 year old followed me…
+But hearing that criticism as a ten-year-old followed me…

-The first was that I was self conscious when it came to eating in front of other people.
-I believed whole heartedly that other people would look at my food and judge me for the amount of calories, carbs or fat that I was putting in my body.
+The first was that I was self-conscious when it came to eating in front of other people.
+I believed whole heartedly that other people would look at my food and judge me for a number of calories, carbs or fat that I was putting in my body.
 This problem followed me for so long that it took me six months to feel comfortable enough to eat a full meal in front of my boyfriend.

 The second was that although I had outgrown my childhood chubbiness, I would compulsively check the mirror for any signs of weight gain.
 If it had appeared that I looked slightly different, I would do hundreds of squats and sit-ups in my bedroom until I went back to the way I was.

 In my senior year of high school, both of these things changed.
-A friend had suggested joining a gym, and after overcoming bouts of self consciousness in the gym, I fell in love with my new active lifestyle.
+A friend had suggested joining a gym, and after overcoming bouts of self-consciousness in the gym, I fell in love with my new active lifestyle.
 At first, I felt trapped by my lack of knowledge about exercises and was nervous that everyone was staring at my less than perfect form.
-In those moments, I was suddenly transported back to my 10 year old self showing up to the pool party wondering what people were going to say about how I looked in my bathing suit.
-This continued until one day I tried to get someone’s attention and they ignored me.
-They weren’t being rude, they were just absorbed in their routine, breaking away from reality amongst the weights.
+In those moments, I was suddenly transported back to my ten year old self-showing up to the pool party wondering what people were going to say about how I looked in my bathing suit.
+This continued until one day I tried to get someone’s attention, and they ignored me.
+They weren’t rude; they were just absorbed in their routine, breaking away from reality amongst the weights.
 In other words, they were doing what I should have been doing.
-After that moment I realised that everyone in the gym was too busy worrying about their own form to even look at mine.
-This was extremely freeing and soon I began attending yoga and spin classes, and lifting weights that previously would have been impossible to pick up.
+After that moment I realized that everyone in the gym was too busy worrying about their form to even look at mine.
+This was extremely freeing, and soon I began attending yoga and spin classes and lifting weights that previously would have been impossible to pick up.